katiewil/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 ---
 layout: docs_page
 title: Okta Sign-In Widget
 excerpt: A drop-in widget with custom UI capabilities to power sign-in with Okta.
-An <a href="/code/javascript/okta_sign-in_widget_ref.html">in-depth reference</a> is also available.
+An in-depth reference is also available.
 weight: 1
 redirect_from:
     - "/docs/guides/okta_sign-in_widget.html"